raharjaliu/microtrench-chemotherapeutic-vision/README.md

 E.I.
 Chatzopoulou, P. Raharja-Liu, A. Murschhauser, F. Sekhavati, F. Buggenthin, A. M. Vollmar, C. Marr and J.O.
 Rädler

+# II requirements

+- Python 3.5/3.6 with requirements in **Section VII** installed
+- Fiji with TrackMate plugin

-# II.
+# III.
 File structure

 There are two types of data set: the synchronized and the unsynchronized data set.
 For both data set there are numbered positions from 1 to 63 (note that not all positions are used).

  The characters after **#** describes the purpose of a directory and should be ignored.
 For each position, replace **PP** with two digit position id.

-## II.1 Unsynchronized experiment data
+## III.1 Unsynchronized experiment data

 For the unsynchronized dataset, the file is structured this way: